-If you wish to insert further lines, repeat the procedure described above, that is
+If you wish to insert further lines, repeat the procedure described as follows:

 - 1. Enter the number of the line which is immediately before the place where the new line is to be inserted.

 - 2. Type I to insert text.

 - 3. Enter new text.